 - A service or supply that is not described as a covered service.
-Some examples of non-covered services are: acupuncture (unless it is described as a covered service in your Schedule of Benefits and/or riders); private duty nursing; and reversal of sterilization. - A service or supply that is furnished along with a non-covered service. - A service or supply that does not conform to Blue Cross and Blue Shield medical policies. - A service or supply that does not conform to Blue Cross and Blue Shield medical technology assessment criteria. - A service or supply that is not considered by Blue Cross and Blue Shield to be medically necessary for you.
-The only exceptions are for: certain routine or other preventive health care services or supplies; certain covered voluntary health care services or supplies; and donor suitability for bone marrow transplant. - A service or program, including a residential program, that is furnished in an educational, vocational, or recreational setting; or an "outward bound-type," "wilderness," "camp," or "ranch" program.
-Also, a service furnished along with one of these non-covered programs, whether or not the service is usually a covered service. - A program for which Blue Cross and Blue Shield is not able to conduct concurrent review of continued medical necessity (see Part 4), including a program that has a pre-defined length of care or stay. - A service or supply that is furnished by a health care provider who has not been approved by Blue Cross and Blue Shield for payment for the specific service or supply. - A service or supply that is furnished to someone other than the patient, except as described in this benefit booklet for: hospice services; and the harvesting of a donor's organ (or tissue) or stem cells when the recipient is a member.
+Some examples of non-covered services are: private duty nursing (unless it is described as a covered service in your Schedule of Benefits and/or riders); and reversal of sterilization. - A service or supply that is furnished along with a non-covered service. - A service or supply that does not conform to Blue Cross and Blue Shield medical policies. - A service or supply that does not conform to Blue Cross and Blue Shield medical technology assessment criteria. - A service or supply that is not considered by Blue Cross and Blue Shield to be medically necessary for you.
+The only exceptions are for: certain routine or other preventive health care services or supplies; certain covered voluntary health care services or supplies; and donor suitability for bone marrow transplant. - A service or program, including a residential program, that is furnished in educational or vocational settings; or, services and/or programs that are not considered to be inpatient services, intermediate treatments, or outpatient services as described in this benefit booklet.
+The only exception is for outpatient covered services to diagnose and/or treat mental conditions when these services are furnished by a covered provider along with one of these programs. - A program for which Blue Cross and Blue Shield is not able to conduct concurrent review of continued medical necessity (see Part 4), including a program that has a pre-defined length of care or stay. - A service or supply that is furnished by a health care provider who has not been approved by Blue Cross and Blue Shield for payment for the specific service or supply. - A service or supply that is furnished to someone other than the patient, except as described in this benefit booklet for: hospice services; and the harvesting of a donor's organ (or tissue) or stem cells when the recipient is a member.
 This coverage includes the surgical removal of the donor's organ (or tissue) or stem cells and the related medically necessary services and tests that are required to perform the transplant itself.